NYPL/dgx-patron-creator-service/README.md

 # dgx-patron-creator-service

 This is the repository of the New York Public Library's patron creator microservice.
-The micorservice offers the API endpoint to create a new patron with the information from the "Get a Library Card" form.
+The microservice offers the API endpoint to create a new patron with the information from the "Get a Library Card" form.

 The Link to the repository from [here](https://bitbucket.org/NYPL/dgx-patron-creator-service).